Summer bouquet. Beautiful multi colored fresh flower arrangement. Birthday bouquet made of summer flowers photographed outdoors.

 Best Pick-Your-Own Flower Farms in Central Virginia

 These Virginia flower farms offer not only lush U-pick fields but also unique workshops, events, or scenic backdrops worth the drive.
-Each farm is within ~60 minutes from Charlottesville.
+Most of these spots are within an hour’s drive from Charlottesville, making them perfect destinations for spring and summer day trips.

 smiling family picking flowers at foothills flower farm